estreiten/jaime/README.md

  1. the path of the output log
   It won't receive the updated branch here, since the update won't imply any branch change.

-### Custom actions
 To specify custom actions in the app, you have to create a special folder at the root of the project called ``actions``.<br>
-The actions are buttons in the board, with the action name inside them, that will trigger a specific script file.<br>
+The actions are buttons in the Jaime Manager board, with the action name inside them, that will trigger a specific script file.<br>
+From that new ``actions`` folder, you have to create a folder with the action ``key``.
+Inside that folder, as same as with the environments, a ``logs`` folder and the script to be run under the ``run.sh`` name.<br>
 For example, in the `config.js` file:

     actions: [
       {
         name: 'Play music',
-        script: 'play.sh'
+        key: 'play'
       }
     ]

-  when clicking the "Play music" button, it will trigger the ``play.sh`` script located inside the ``actions`` folder in the root of the project.
+  when clicking the "Play music" button in the Jaime Manager board, it will trigger the ``run.sh`` script located inside the ``actions/play`` folder.
+The output will be displayed in a new file inside the ``logs`` folder.

 ### Bots: run tasks in remote workstations
 If you need to run tasks in a remote computer, install a [Jaime Bot](https://github.com/estreiten/jaime-bot) there.